iwanders/labelling_tool/README.md

 ```
 See the `label_test` folder for an example on how to use this.

-The tool will save labels in a `.json` file with the same name as each image.
+The tool will save labels in a `.json` sidecar file with the same name as each image.
 The content of which is created by OpenLayers' GeoJSON export:

 ```json
 {"type": "FeatureCollection", "features": [{"type": "Feature", "geometry": {"type": "Polygon", "coordinates": [[[12.5, 382.75], [28, 331.75], [104.5, 342.25], [107, 388.25], [12.5, 382.75]]]}, "properties": {"label": "math"}}]}
 ```

+The dataset may be disjoint from the label specification and sidecar files by passing the `--sidecar` argument.
+By default label files and sidecar data is inside the data directory.

 Help